-50.9.1.1 Application for entry to the examination

-must be made on the appropriate form obtainable from the Dean of School of Graduate Studies.
-The examination entry form shall be endorsed by the Supervisor, who shall first satisfy himself/herself that the Thesis is in a form suitable for examination and, if items of coursework have been set, that the candidate has satisfactorily completed them.
+50.9.1.1 Application for entry to the examination must be made on the appropriate form obtainable from the Dean of School of Graduate Studies.
+The examination entry form shall be endorsed by the that the Thesis is in a form suitable for examination and, if items of coursework have been set, that the candidate has satisfactorily completed them.
 The completed form must be returned to the School of Graduate Studies.